Clinical Trial Basics

 Your assignment is determined with a computer program or table of random numbers.

-- If you are assigned to the control group, you will receive the most widely accepted treatment for your cancer.
+• If you are assigned to the control group, you will receive the standard treatment for your cancer.

-- If you are assigned to the investigational group, you will get the new treatment being tested.
+• If you are assigned to the treatment group, you will get the new treatment being tested.

 Comparing these groups often clearly shows which treatment is more effective or has fewer side effects.
 If you are considering joining a randomized clinical trial, you should understand that you have an equal chance of being assigned to either group.